I have been saying for years that I’d do it. I swore up and down that one day, I’d most certainly do it. And finally, on October 7th, I did it.

 Calabrese – Italian ($3.25)

-The sausage doesn’t pop like the Hot Link does; it actually has some give but then nicely lets your teeth bite into it.
-I will say that this was Mr. K’s new favorite, and the only one he did finish in its entirety, but personally — while the flavor was distinct and you could definitely get a whiff of fennel, but the spices in it were mild and something about it was grainy.
+The sausage doesn’t pop like the Hot Link does; it actually has some give but then nicely lets your teeth sink into it.
+I will say that this was Mr. K’s new favorite, and the only one he did finish in its entirety, but personally — while the flavor was distinct and you could definitely get a whiff of fennel, the spices in it were mild and something about it was grainy.
 Worse was that it tasted dry…which probably contributed to the grainy feel.
 On the upside, perhaps it has less oil that others–I wouldn’t know, but this was not at the top of my list, so I was grateful when Mr. K downed it later in the day.

 Smoked Chicken Apple Sausage ($3.25)